Area of Interest Selection#

-In the majority of SEPAL modules, the first mandatory input, is the area of interest (AOI), this input will be used as a boundary to cut the processes and its outputs.
-Depending on if you are using the default process recipes or the custom applications you will find different user interfaces.
+In most SEPAL modules, the first mandatory input is the area of interest (AOI), which is used as a boundary to cut the processes and its outputs.

 Recipe AOI#

-• Country/province (administrative boundaries).
+• Country/province (administrative boundaries)

-• EE Tables (Earth Engine).
+• EE Tables (GEE)

-• Drawn polygons.
+• Drawn polygons

 Tip